MarkusBecerra/KJHK2020App/README.md

 # KJHK2020App
-Remake of the KJHK App in Ionic Framework
+Remake of the KJHK App in Ionic Framework In Both React and Angular.
+KJHK = Ionic React Implementation
+KJHK_Angular = Ionic Angular Implementation